sbrl/Minetest-WorldEditAdditions/CONTRIBUTING.md

  - If you think of something helpful to add to this guide, please open an issue / PR :D
  - Being excellent to everyone shouldn't have to be on this list, but it is
  - @sbrl has the final say

+## FDT: Frequently Done Tasks

+### Implementing a new command
+Many new contributors want to implement a new command.
+While there are a few steps to doing so, there's loads of resources to help ya out :D

+Firstly, the structure for commands is thus:

+1. The bit that does the thing your command should do goes in [`worldeditadditions/lib`](https://github.com/sbrl/Minetest-WorldEditAdditions/tree/main/worldeditadditions/lib)
+2. The bit that registers the chat command goes in [`worldeditadditions_commands`](https://github.com/sbrl/Minetest-WorldEditAdditions/tree/main/worldeditadditions_commands/commands)

+Please do see other commands and functions in the mod already for example help on doing this and to match style.

+### Parsing command arguments
+Parsing command-line arguments can be tricky, but WorldEditAdditions has a range of functions to help you out here.

+The one you probably want is [`worldeditadditions_core.split_shell`]()

 ## Chat command template